Impact at a Glance

 2021-2023: Platform Engineering

 I shifted from building features to building systems.
 Created a full design system.
-Became technical lead for the scheduling platform.
+Became frontend technical lead for the scheduling platform.
 Started thinking about how to enable teams, not just ship code.

 - Created component library and design system

-- Became technical lead for scheduling
+- Became frontend tech lead for scheduling

 - Deepened backend skills (Ruby/Rails)